xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

 1. Finite library and refine(k) implementation

    * Specify explicit finite attack libraries and resource scale functions that can be instantiated in software for a collection of synthetic and real candidate families.
-   * Document how the refine(k) process operates, including how new attacks and resource levels are added in controlled steps.
+   * Document how a refine procedure on scale indices operates, including how new attacks and resource levels are added in controlled steps within `Enc_Q053`.

 2. Public hardness world experiments

-   * Implement the synthetic and historical experiments described in Block 6.
+   * Implement the synthetic and historical experiments described in Section 6.
    * Publish the resulting tension profiles and encodings as open data, allowing independent groups to test the robustness of the Q053 encoding.

-These steps remain within the effective layer, since they work with observable summaries of algorithms and attacks and do not require revealing any deep TU generative rules.
+These steps remain within the effective layer, since they work with observable summaries of algorithms and attacks and do not require revealing any deep TU generative rules or claiming progress on the canonical problem.

 ### 9.3 Long term role in the TU program